 There are so many reasons why working in the clinic is beneficial.
 The most important one is that it shows you that legal problems do not exist in a vacuum.
 They do not come neatly labelled as a contract problem or a family law issue, for example.
-Most problems are multi-layered.
-They start out as a property issue but end up as a consumer law matter.
-Or the client thinks they are the victim of a breach of contract when in fact they themselves may have committed the breach.

 Sometimes the client’s problem is not actually legal but calls for intervention and support from other agencies.
 Maybe it would be more appropriate for the client to try mediation to resolve their issue - you may then want to refer them to our King's Legal Clinic Mediation Project.
 Other times, the client struggles to tell you what their problem is, and it becomes your job to help the client articulate their questions.

 As a result you will have to develop a whole range of skills which are different to those you have been learning on your law programme:

 - Active listening;